California Itinerary 10 Days

 Palm Springs is a little funny (at least for me) because it makes me think of rich, out of touch people (namely, Hilary Duff’s mom in A Cinderella Story).
 The best California vacations always include a trip to Palm Springs.

 The spas, hot springs, and outlet malls in Palm Springs still make me think of this.
 They are a great way to relax after spending so much time on the road and exploring, and you should check them out.
 Just being in the city is really unique because the style of architecture is so different from the rest of California!
+There are loads of incredible sites to see, so if you’re into photography, check out the most instagrammable places in the California desert.

 But my favorite thing about Palm Springs is that there are actually a ton of outdoor activities!
 You can summit San Jacinto Mountain if you’re in shape for a relatively easier 10k hike, and for something way less intense but still nature-y, you can ride the aerial tramway to get to the peak- which is the longest rotating aerial tram car.
 Like with Big Bear, doing these last two will put you in high altitude, so be aware if you’re sensitive to that.